Coflnet/Blog/src/pages/transparancy.md

 If it doesn't work out, sad, but whatever.
 Please note that this is just a general offer to partner, we might not have time to help you to the extend you hope for.
 We are not teaching you how to code 101.
 We want to **help you build something amazing**.

-## Colaborating with us
-We agreed on sharing our revenue as a 50/50 cut between the company and all contributors of at least one active feature.
-Active in that case meaning that is still in the source code when revenue is generated.
-Because `feature` is a vague term here are some guidelines.
-A feature is:
-* something you would put into a class

-To reduce bugs, 5% of the company split is reserved for bug bounty.
-If there are no bugs reported for 12 months the bounty for the first 3 months is treated as normal revenue for collaborators